-We have made the informed assumption that increasing the affordability of hearing instruments and associated care would increase the number of youth who are deaf or hard of hearing accessing hearing instruments and technology.
+We have made the informed assumption that increasing the affordability of hearing instruments and associated care would increase the number of youths who are deaf or hard of hearing accessing hearing instruments and technology.
 This informed assumption is based on information from key informant interviews.

 Overall, affordability is a barrier to accessing hearing instruments and associated care for families (personal communication, December 2019).
+Affordability is likely to become a larger barrier as a result of the COVID-19 pandemic and ensuing economic crises.
 Families often have to pay for hearing instruments out-of-pocket, resulting in families delaying care or extending the life of a hearing aid (personal communication, December 2019).
 Key informants also shared that there is a gap in coverage for hearing instruments.
 Families that do not meet income-eligibility for Medicaid, and do not have fiscal resources to pay for hearing instruments out-of-pocket are more likely to delay care (personal communication, December 2019).
 In addition, while Seattle Children's Hospital will provide care regardless of insurance status, many families experience barriers to accessing Seattle Children's Hospital, including travel time or cost (personal communication, December 2019).
 Key informants also shared personal financial impacts to ensuring youth have access to hearing technology.

 In addition, key informants shared that hearing aid technology is constantly changing.
 Affordability may cause families to choose more basic technology models or choose not to upgrade to newer technology when it becomes available (personal communication, December 2019).
-Typically, the most appropriate hearing aids for children are digital hearing aids with specific features, including automatic feedback cancellation, low-level noise reduction, multiple channels, compatibility with remote-microphone (FM) technology, tamper-proof battery doors, wide dynamic range compression, and flexible gain and output characteristics that can be modified as hearing changes.^{9,10} These models may be more expensive than basic models (personal communication, December 2019).
+Typically, the most appropriate hearing aids for children are digital hearing aids with specific features, including automatic feedback cancellation, low-level noise reduction, multiple channels, compatibility with remote-microphone (FM) technology, tamper-proof battery doors, wide dynamic range compression, and flexible gain and output characteristics that can be modified as hearing changes.
+These models may be more expensive than basic models (personal communication, December 2019).
 Allowing coverage every 36 months will ensure that children have access to the best available technology at consistent intervals (personal communication, December 2019).
 While key informants felt that youth, especially younger children, may still need to have their hearing aids replaced more frequently than every 3 years (e.g. due to wear and tear, accidental loss or damage), all key informants felt that being able to access new technology every 3 years was a reasonable timeframe and improvement.

-Overall, providing coverage at \$2,500 per ear every 36 months for hearing instruments will likely increase the number of youth who are deaf or hard of hearing accessing hearing instruments and up-to-date technology.
+Overall, providing coverage at \$2,500 per ear every 36 months for hearing instruments will likely increase the number of youths who are deaf or hard of hearing accessing hearing instruments and up-to-date technology.